by Catherine Forse MD FRCPC

 Doctors still do not know what causes a person to develop collagenous colitis in the first place.
 However, one theory suggests that it may be an autoimmune condition where immune cells start to attack the cells in the colon.
 Another theory suggests that the condition may be a reaction to material in fecal matter.

-While collagenous colitis can cause chronic inflammation in the colon, it is not the same as inflammatory bowel disease (IBD).
-IBD has many features which are not seen in collagenous colitis.
+While this condition can cause chronic inflammation in the colon, it is not the same as inflammatory bowel disease (IBD).
+Importantly, IBD has many features which are not seen in collagenous colitis.
 For example, the size and shape of the crypts are abnormal.
 Pathologists call this change crypt distortion.
 To learn more about the features seen in IBD, read our article on chronic colitis.